LKlemens/al_check/README.md

 > to your configuration - each partition needs its own database and HTTP port.
 > Without it they fail.
 See the [Test Partitioning](guides/test-partitioning.md) guide.

+*Note: I outsource the typing to an LLM, not the thinking.*

 ## Installation